Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Dubai's thriving re-commerce economy and world-class logistics infrastructure make it one of the most strategically positioned markets in the world for trading used electrical and electronic appliances.
 Whether you are sourcing refurbished goods for resale across emerging markets or establishing a UAE-based distribution hub, the opportunity is significant and growing.

-This guide covers everything you need to know about obtaining a Used Electrical and Electronic Appliances Trading Licence (Activity Code 4774.95) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this trade is gaining momentum in the UAE.
+This guide covers everything you need to know about obtaining a Used Electrical and Electronic Appliances Trading License (Activity Code 4774.95) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this trade is gaining momentum in the UAE.

 Dubai's Market for Used Electrical and Electronic Appliances